ABA - Anti-Bullying Ambassadors

 Worried about your child being bullied?

 If you have any concerns about your child being bullied then please contact Mrs Shields or your child’s class teacher.
 You will be asked to complete a report with your child and we will take action from there.

 All bullying incidents are logged and outcomes recorded.

-If you think your child may be being bullied online at home then you can report this using the ‘report an incident’ button on the home page of our website.
+If you think your child may be being bullied online at home then you can report this to the school office or your child's class teacher.